gradle/gradle/design-docs/dependency-substitution.md

 ## Story: IDE plugins include correct set of projects based on dependency substitution

+### Test coverage

+- For both IDEA and Eclipse plugins:
+    - external dependency replaced with subproject is shown as project dependency in IDE
+    - subproject replaced with external dependency is shown as external dependency in IDE

 # Feature: Improve the dependency substitution rule DSL

 ## Story: Declare substitution rules that apply to all resolution for a project